coderamen666/srd-v3.5-md/magic-items/magic-items-i-basics-and-creation.md

     <div>

-    "Cost."
+    “Cost.”
 This information appears only for items with components (material or XP), which make their market prices higher than their base prices.
 The cost to create includes the costs derived from the base cost plus the costs of the components.